J-Guevara12/kria-object-detect/README.md

 ### 2. Environment Setup

-It's highly recommended to use a Python virtual environment.
+It's highly recommended to use the pynq default Python virtual environment.

 ```bash
 # Use the provided script